 Quora is a great site for establishing yourself as a trusted authority.
 This, in turn, leads to people checking out your products.
 Noah Kagan from Appsumo describes how he has gained traction there:

 I’ve been answering questions on Quora.
 The result? ~10-15 new people come over to my blog every day.
 Best part is these are people that are already interested in what I’m writing about: marketing, starting a business, validating ideas. – Noah Kagan (when describing his personal marketing strategy)

 With Quora, answers are voted up or down by the community.
-If you take the time to genuinely answer a question in a helpful manner, there may or may not be the opportunity to link to something on your site that provides more information or related help.
-Either way, people will see your name and title, and can easily click-through to your site via your profile.
+If you take the time to genuinely answer a question helpfully, there may or may not be the opportunity to link to something on your site that provides more information or related help.
+Either way, people will see your name and title, and can easily click through to your site via your profile.

 Remember, everybody already has a personal brand, the question is whether or not their brand has a strategy behind it.
 As we’ve seen, a well-executed personal branding strategy can lead to measurable traction with your startup.
 It can also open doors for whatever else you have going on in the future.